-Once we have issued your CAS and you have received your CAS letter from us, you should be able to apply for your Tier 4 visa.
+Once we have issued your CAS and you have received your CAS letter from us, you should be able to apply for your Student route visa.

 Read the relevant visa application and financial requirements guidance for more information on the requirements and documentation you need to submit.